Chicago Mayor Lori Lightfoot meets with victim of botched CPD raid; activists call for resignation

-She was supposed to have a private meeting Wednesday with Young, but disagreements with her attorney about the format led Young's attorney to cancel the meeting.
+The botched raid on Anjanette Young's home happened in February of 2019.
+The Chicago social worker was left handcuffed and naked for 40 minutes.

+Mayor Lightfoot's office and Young's attorney issued a joint statement on their Thursday morning meeting: "Today we met and had a lengthy, very candid and productive conversation about the unacceptable raid on Ms. Young's house and her pain.
+We also discussed a number of systemic changes necessary to address the wrongs done not only to Ms. Young, but also to other victims.We both acknowledge that today's conversation, was but a step towards Ms. Young's healing.
+Today's conversation was not a resolution to the problematic issues that both parties acknowledge exist-which led to the events of February 21, 2019 at Ms. Young's home.
+However, there could be no resolution without first engaging in a substantive conversation.
+We are both committed to continuing to identify areas of common ground relating to these issues and to working towards necessary policy changes together."

 It comes a day after Lightfoot released a trove of emails Wednesday afternoon under pressure to be transparent about the botched police raid on an innocent woman's home.

-The botched raid on Young's home happened in February of 2019.
-The Chicago social worker was left handcuffed and naked for 40 minutes.
+Lightfoot was also supposed to have a private meeting with Young on Wednesday, but disagreements with her attorney about the format led Young's attorney to cancel the meeting.

 The Chicago Police Department also released internal documents, logs and video related to the case on Wednesday.
 Some of that video includes body-camera footage where you can hear Young telling someone that she pleaded with police.